 By early middle Japanese, the language’s syllabary had decreased to 67.
 This era marked the Heian period in Japanese history—a time when Buddhism was thriving and spreading all across the country.

 Many regard The Heian period as the golden age of intellectualism in Japan.
-Philosophy, religion, and literature burgeoned in ways never before seen in the region.
-It was during this time that Japanese culture began to emerge as its own separate entity from its early Chinese influence.
-And a sort of national identity arose.
+Thanks to the Japanese written language philosophy, religion, and literature burgeoned in ways never before seen in the region.
+It was during this time that Japanese culture began to emerge as its own separate entity from its early influence from Chinese culture and foreign words.
+And a sort of national language and identity arose.

-With all of these developments, people were in greater need of a writing and speaking system that fully represented their language.
-Phonological developments abounded, changing how Japanese sounded into something more akin to what it is today.
+With all of these developments, people were in greater need of a speaking and writing system that would fully represent Japanese words.
+Phonological developments abounded, changing Japanese speech and how Japanese sounded into something more akin to what it is today.

 The language began to explicitly note long sounds—like ou vs. o or the hesitation present in double-n words like minna.
-And the pattern of speech changed.
-The timing of sounds morphed during early middle Japanese into what is known as a mora-timed language.
+And the pattern of regular speech and the spoken language changed.
+The timing of sounds morphed during early Japanese into what is known as a mora-timed language.

 Mora timing refers to how long a syllable takes to say.
-In a mora-timed language like Japanese, each syllable lasts exactly the same amount of time.
-The n in minna will take twice as long to say as the n in mina.
+In a mora-timed language like Japanese, each syllable lasts exactly the same amount of time. when you speak Japanese, the n in minna will take twice as long to say as the n in mina.
 Because each part of the word is mora timed.
-This creates the very predictable lilt of Japanese.
+This creates the very predictable lilt of spoken Japanese.

 Late Middle Japanese: 1185 to 1600 CE